Prepare organizational data

 Most of these attributes are available within HR information systems.

-It is also common to want to define patterns of collaboration behavior in reference to the hierarchy in your organization, as well as to quantify collaboration between managers and individual contributors, and between higher and lower levels and layers in the organization.
+It’s also common to seek patterns of collaboration behavior in reference to the hierarchy of your organization, as well as to quantify collaboration between managers and individual contributors, and between higher and lower levels and layers in the organization.

-Concepts that are helpful in this analysis are:
+The following concepts are helpful in this analysis:

-- Whether an employee is an individual contributor or a manager.
+- IC or manager: Whether an employee is an individual contributor or a manager.

 Most of these attributes are also found in HR information systems.